kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Glitchless Tricks.md

 *Video forthcoming*

-### Legality

-Speed Extension is allowed in Glitchless because the only way to avoid it is to never use Force Speed and Adrenal Alacrity at the same time.
-Since both buffs have other desirable effects (Defense boost and extra attacks from Speed, Dex boost from Alacrity), this was deemed too restrictive and thus this technique is allowed in all speedruns.

 ### Uses

 Speed Extension can be used in several places within the NMG and Glitchless rulesets, but most notably it is used to extend the effect of Force Speed throughout the underwater modules on Manaan, Sea Floor and Hrakert Rift.